pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### Kpack Image

-The Kpack Image object (see [About Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md)) provides means for building a container image out of source code (or pre-built Java artifact), making such container image available to further resources in the supply chain using a content addressable image reference that's carried all the way to the final deployment objects unchanged.
+The Kpack Image object provides means for building a container image out of source code or pre-built Java artifact.
+This makes the container image available to further resources in the supply chain through a content addressable image reference that's carried to the final deployment objects unchanged.
+See [About Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md).

 Parameters: